 As previously disclosed, on February 1, 2024, the FTC announced its approval of an Agreement Containing Consent Order (the "Proposed Order") evidencing its settlement with the Company in connection with the Security Incident.
 Pursuant to its rules, the FTC placed the Proposed Order and related draft complaint on the public record for a period of 30 days for the receipt of public comments after which the FTC will consider any comments received from interested persons prior to determining whether and in what form to finalize the Proposed Order.
 The 30-day comment period is scheduled to expire on March 14, 2024.
 As part of the FTC's proposed order, the Company has not been fined and is not otherwise required to make any payment.
 Furthermore, the Company has agreed to the FTC's proposed order without admitting or denying any of the FTC's allegations, except as expressly stated otherwise in the Proposed Order.
 If finalized, the settlement described in the Proposed Order will fully resolve the FTC investigation.
 Although we believe the Proposed Order will be finalized in substantially its current form, there can be no assurances as to whether that will occur or its timing.
-Under the terms of the Proposed Order, we have agreed (i) to not misrepresent (a) the extent to which we maintain, use, delete or disclose certain customer information, (b) the extent to which we protect the privacy, security, availability, confidentiality or integrity of such information or (c) the extent of any security incident or unauthorized disclosure, misuse, loss, theft, alteration, destruction or other compromise of such information security program, obtain regular independent assessments of the mandated information security program, provide to the FTC specified certifications regarding our compliance with the Proposed Order, provide to the FTC reports of any future security incidents and create and maintain specified recordkeeping.
-The form of Proposed Order was furnished as Exhibit 99.2 to the Company's Current Report on Form 8-K filed w
+Under the terms of the Proposed Order, we have agreed (i) to not misrepresent (a) the extent to which we maintain, use, delete or disclose certain customer information, (b) the extent to which we protect the privacy, security, availability, confidentiality or integrity of such information or (c) the extent of any security incident or unauthorized disclosure, misuse, loss, theft, alteration, destruction or other compromise of such information, and (ii) to delete certain data, adopt and make public certain record retention limits, establish, implement and maintain a specified information security program, obtain regular independent assessments of the mandated information security program, provide to the FTC specified certifications regarding our compliance with the Proposed Order, provide to the FTC reports of any future security incidents and create and maintain specified recordkeeping.
+The form of Proposed Order was furnished as Exhibit 99.2 to the Company's Current Report on Form 8-K filed with the SEC on February 2, 2024.